ahtsham58/ahtsham58.github.io/_publications/2020-09-01-paper-title-number-13.md

 ---
-title: "ChatGPT as a Conversational Recommender System: A User-Centric Analysi"
+title: "ChatGPT as a Conversational Recommender System: A User-Centric Analysis"
 collection: publications
 date: 2024-07-01
 venue: "In Proceedings of the The 32nd ACM Conference on User Modeling, Adaptation and Personalization.
 Monday 1 - Thursday 4 July, 2024.
 Cagliari, Sardinia, Italy"